cnicodeme/tldparse/README.md

 ## Advanced usage

-### Replacing TLDParser with a custom one:
+### Replacing TLDParse with a custom one:

-`DomainResult` class use the default `TLDParser` object that relies on the list of suffixes provided by Mozilla.
+`DomainResult` class use the default `TLDParse` object that relies on the list of suffixes provided by Mozilla.
 (The list is freely available at https://publicsuffix.org/list/public_suffix_list.dat)

 But you can either pass another parser, such as: